FairOD: Fairness-aware Outlier Detection: Conclusions

 We also measure how well the final ranking of the method aligns with the purely performance-driven \base{} detector, as \base{} optimizes only for reconstruction error.
 We compute top-$k$ rank agreement as the Jaccard set similarity between the top-$k$ observations as ranked by two methods.
-Let $\pi^{\text{\base}}_{[1:k]}$ denote the top-$k$ of the ranked list based on outlier scores $s^{\text{\base}}(X_i)$'s, and $\pi^{detector}_{[1:k]}$ be the top-$k$ of the ranked list for competing methods such that $detector \in$ \{\rw, \disparate, \lfr, \crl, \method\}.
-Then the measure is given as
+Let $\pi^{\text{\base}}_{[1:k]}$ denote the top-$k$ of the ranked list based on outlier scores $s^{\text{\base}}(X_i)$'s, and $\pi^{detector}_{[1:k]}$ be the top-$k$ of the ranked list for competing methods where $detector 5\times$ worse than \method over \apratio measure across datasets.
+Fig.~\ref{fig:premethodsPR} reports evaluation of methods against \fairness and another label-aware parity measure -- specifically, group \prratio (ideal \prratio = $1$).
+As shown in Fig.~\ref{fig:premethodsPR}~(left), \method outperforms all the baselines in expectation as averaged over all datasets.
+Further, in Fig.~\ref{fig:premethodsPR}~(right), \method\ignore{and its variants} consistently approaches ideal \prratio across datasets, while the preprocessing baselines are up to $\sim$$1.9\times$ worse comparatively.\looseness=-1